yli3/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 The dataset is provided in `activity.csv`, a comma-delimited file archived within `activity.zip`.
+The zip file is provided [as a download on cloudfront](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) and is expected to be in the working directory.

 We'll start by extracting and loading the data, if that hasn't been done already.